Lottie Dolls: WAGGGS & Brownie Lottie Partnership

 Lottie Dolls signed a three-year deal with the World Association of Girl Guides and Girl Scouts (WAGGGS).
 The range is based on a Brownie Doll, and will also encompass Scouting activities and outfits.
 The line made its debut at the London Toy Fair in January 2017 and is expected to launch in July 2017.

 Toy Like Me Partnership

 Toy Like Me is an organisation celebrating disabilities, or as they call it "diff:abilities" and calling on international toy manufacturers around the world to represent these kids in the toy market.
 They collate information on where to buy toys, advise on how to makeover toys for kids, and their ongoing campaigns reflect their aim to make the toy box more reflective of every child.

 Arklu was quick to respond to the call, with 25% of Lottie dolls with glasses, and agreeing to make future ranges more disability representative.
-Their range now features a doll with a cochlear implant.
+Their range now features a doll, Mia, with a cochlear implant.